hashicorp/terraform-provider-azurestack/website/docs/d/storage_account.html.markdown

 * `access_tier` - Defines the access tier for `BlobStorage` accounts.

-* `enable_blob_encryption` - Are Encryption Services are enabled for Blob storage?
-See [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/)
-    for more information.

 * `account_encryption_source` - The Encryption Source for this Storage Account.

 * `custom_domain` - A `custom_domain` block as documented below.